Andre Boucaud: York City

 After Kettering chairman Imraan Ladak decided to reduce the club's wage bill, on 26 November 2010, Boucaud joined their Conference Premier rivals York City on loan until January 2011, with a view to a permanent transfer.
 He had made 21 appearances for Kettering up to that point in 2010–11.
 His debut for York came as a 76th-minute substitute in a 0–0 draw away to Kidderminster Harriers on 30 November 2010, which was followed by his first start and home debut in a 1–0 defeat to Conference North team Boston United in the FA Trophy first round on 11 December.
-Boucaud signed for York permanently for a fee of £20,000 on 5 January 2011 on a two-and-half-year contract that would expire in June 2013.
+Boucaud signed for York permanently for a fee of £20,000 on 5 January 2011 on a two-and-a-half-year contract that would expire in June 2013.
 His first appearance after signing permanently came when starting in a 1–0 home win over Grimsby Town on 11 January 2011.
 He finished the season with 20 York appearances.

 Boucaud scored his first goal for York with a 12-yard shot into the bottom corner in a 5–1 victory away to Kettering on 23 August 2011.
 He was handed a three-match suspension after being red carded during a 0–0 draw away to Barrow on 19 November 2011 after being adjudged by the referee to have raised his arms during the melee following the sending off of teammate Jason Walker during stoppage time.
 York's Conference Premier rivals Fleetwood Town made an offer for Boucaud during January 2012, which was rejected by manager Gary Mills.